 Coherent Thought Leaders to Present at OFC 2023

-/EIN News/ -- PITTSBURGH, March 02, 2023 (GLOBE NEWSWIRE) -- Coherent Corp.
-(NYSE: COHR), a global leader in materials, networking, and lasers, announced today that its thought leaders will present at panels, technical sessions, and other events at OFC 2023, March 7-9 at the San Diego Convention Center.
+PITTSBURGH, March 02, 2023 (GLOBE NEWSWIRE) -- Coherent Corp.
+COHR, a global leader in materials, networking, and lasers, announced today that its thought leaders will present at panels, technical sessions, and other events at OFC 2023, March 7-9 at the San Diego Convention Center.

 INVITED SPEAKERS